• Skip to primary navigation

 • You can also dip ½ of the cookie into the chocolate.
 Make sure they're cooled before dipping.
 They'll look nicer this way, but won't cover the whole cookie.

-• You should be able to double or triple this small-batch peanut butter cookies recipe, or make smaller cookies to get more.
+• You should be able to double or triple this small batch peanut butter cookies recipe, or make smaller cookies to get more (but bake smaller cookies for 6-8 minutes, about)

 FAQ

-• Peanut butter: PB yogurt dip, peanut butter granola, PB overnight oats, PB banana chia pudding.
+• Peanut butter: PB yogurt dip, PB overnight oats, PB banana chia pudding.

 Small-Batch Peanut Butter Cookies